Last updated on 2026-03-12

 Program Structure

 The Food and Nutrition Management program spans 4 semesters, offering a blend of theoretical knowledge and practical experience.
-Students can choose to start in either January or September, with the following structure:
+Students can choose to study full-time online or in-person, with start dates available in January and September.
+The program structure includes:

-- Optional co-operative education placements for hands-on experience
+- Optional co-operative education for paid work terms, enhancing real-world experience

 Featured Experiences